Garrett96/docusite/README.md

 ## Quick and Free Online Documentation Tool

-* Bring documentation online in minutes, for free
+* Bring documentation online in minutes, for free.
+* Works right out of the box.
+No configurations required to get started.
-* No site builder or software download required
+* No site builder or downloads required.
-* Optional password protection
+* Optional password protection for page content.

 ## About